Getting Good People Out of a Bad Situation

 Our attorneys are former prosecutors with more than 12 years of trial experience.
 When you hire us, you work directly with attorneys Jonathon Nelson and Thomas Marks, not with junior staff.
 From the first meeting, we work to understand your priorities and begin planning a defense strategy tailored to your circumstances.

-Strong, results-driven defense starts here.
-Speak with a Fayetteville violent crime attorney.
+Get strong and results-driven defense here.
+Schedule your free consultation with a violent crime lawyer in Fayetteville.
 Call (479) 202-4541 or contact us online.

 Why Choose Nelson & Marks PLLC For Your Violent Crime Defense in Fayetteville